powsybl/powsybl-dynawo/docs/load_flow/configuration.md

 **startingPointMode**
-`startingPointMode` indicates the starting point values considered in the simulation Available values  **(TODO: describe them)**:
+`startingPointMode` indicates the starting point values considered in the simulation Available values:
-- `WARM`: starting point values for voltage, phase and injections are considered previously calculated.
+- `WARM`: starting point values for voltage, phase and injections are the ones in the network.
-- `FLAT`: starting point values considered are nominal value for bus voltages and set points values for injections.
+- `FLAT`: starting point values are the nominal value for bus voltages and the set points values for injections.

 The default value is `WARM`.

 **precision**
 `precision` defines the real number precision
-The default value is `Nan`.
+The default value is `NaN`.

 **assemblingPath**
-`assemblingPath` is used to indicates the file which defines the models' association.
+`assemblingPath` indicates the file which defines the models' association.
 The default value is `null`.

 **settingPath**
-`settingPath` is used to indicates the file which defines the model settings values.
+`settingPath` indicates the file which defines the model settings values.
 The default value is `null`.

 **mergeLoads**